Roll20/roll20-character-sheets/README.md

 License
 =======

-All of the code (HTML/CSS) of the sheets in this repository is released under the MIT license (see LICENSE.md for details).
+All of the code (HTML/CSS) of the sheets in this repository is released under the MIT license (see LICENSE file for details).
 If you contribute a new sheet or help improve an existing sheet, you agree that your contribution is released under the MIT License as well.